DataDog/documentation/content/en/logs/workspaces/use_cases/analyze_login_attempts.md

 ### 4. Visualize failed logins over time

 To get a clearer picture of when failed logins are occurring, you can create a timeline or time series visualization.
-1. Add a [Visualization cell][3].
+1. Add a [Visualization cell][4].
-1. Choose Timeseries from the “Visualize as” dropdown.
+1. Choose Timeseries from the "Visualize as" dropdown.
 1. Configure the graph to display the number of failed login attempts over time, using your query results as the data source.

 ## Further reading